-State has provided opportunities for eligible entities to contribute in the development of the State Plan and provide feedback on it, including opportunities such as public comments at a public hearing.
-The state also attends eligible entities' state association meetings as well as board meetings to provide training and technical assistance as well as to gather input on the State's management of the CSBG program.
+The lines of communication between the State and the eligible entities have been strengthened since the last state plan was submitted.
+This has been a key priority for the state, and it also became a necessity during the COVID-19 pandemic.
+The state always invites feedback and provided opportunities for eligible entities to contribute in the development of the State Plan.
+They are invited to the public hearing and we discuss the state plan at quarterly meeting with the directors as well.
+The state also attends eligible entities' state association meetings as well as association board meetings to provide training and technical assistance as well as to gather input on the State's management of the CSBG program.